According to an unscientific poll, Thom Rainer found that approximately 70% of pastors spend 10 to 18 hours in sermon preparation before preaching.

 When this is faithfully practiced during the week, it may open up an additional five or six hours for study and meditation on your text.

-Six months after recommending this method to a group of Haitian pastors we train in exposition, Sean returned and asked what was new.
-Arnaud, a bi-vocational pastor, eagerly shared how much of a difference this method made in his preaching.
-With extra study and meditation time, and thus a better grasp of the passage, Arnaud testified that this method has changed him.
+Six months after recommending this method to a group of Caribbean pastors we train in exposition, Sean returned and asked what was new.
+One bi-vocational pastor eagerly shared how much of a difference this method made in his preaching.
+With extra study and meditation time, and thus a better grasp of the passage, the pastor testified that this method has changed him.
 Now he feels more confident handling God’s Word, and many in his congregation have noticed a positive difference.

 While there are reasons why following this method isn’t the ideal situation, many busy pastors will never have the “ideal.”
 If you are able to have considerable sermon prep time, rejoice!—and don’t take your privilege lightly.